Marascax/CleanEx-Exec/cleanex/README.txt

 1. Note on Files

 Keep all the files in this directory together.
-The only file users will interact with is the program executable "cleanex.exe" All other files/subdirectories are dependencies for the executable program to work.
+The only file users will interact with is the program executable "CleanEx.exe" All other files/subdirectories are dependencies for the executable program to work.